CSU-ANRIM-Lab/Little-Miami-HUC12/README.md

 ## Contact

-For questions or further information about the datasets, feel free to reach out:
+For questions about data access or further information about the datasets, feel free to reach out:

-- **Name**: [CSU-ANRIM-Lab]
+- **Name**: Eric Ariel L. Salas, Ph.D.
 - **GitHub**: [CSU-ANRIM-Lab](https://github.com/CSU-ANRIM-Lab)